Extremal graphical modeling with latent variables via convex optimization: Future work

 \section{Future work}

 Our work on latent variables in the analysis of extremal dependence opens several future research directions.
 First, as described in Section \ref{sec:theoretical_results}, our sample size requirement is driven by a spectral norm concentration result on the empirical variogram matrix.
 This result was derived by translating the $\ell_\infty$ concentration result of \cite{engelke2022b} to the spectral norm setting using equivalence of norms.
 To obtain tighter convergence results, one must obtain direct concentration bounds on the spectral norm; such a result would be of independent interest in the multivariate extremes literature.
 Second, solving \texttt{eglatent} can be challenging for large problems.
 Building on the work of \cite{Ma2012AlternatingDM} in the Gaussian setting, faster solvers can be developed using alternating direction method of multipliers \citep{Boyd2011DistributedOA}.
 Moreover, we observed in Section~\ref{sec:robust} that \texttt{eglatent} estimates a few latent variables to accurately recover the underlying graphical structure when there are no latent variables present.
 It would be of interest to develop a theoretical justification for this phenomenon.
-Finally, additional structure on the dependency structures among the observed and latent variables, such as multivariate total positivity of order 2 \citep{roettger2023} or colored graphs \cite{roettger2023parametric}, may be exploited to develop more powerful extremal graphical models with latent variables.
+Also additional structure on the dependency structures among the observed and latent variables, such as multivariate total positivity of order 2 \citep{roettger2023, rod2024} or colored graphs \citep{roettger2023parametric}, may be exploited to develop more powerful extremal graphical models with latent variables.
+The recent connection between extremal graphical models and graphical models for L\'evy processes could allow us to use \texttt{eglatent} also for modeling latent variables in stochastic processes dependence structure \citep{engelke2024levygraphicalmodels}.